codsen/codsen/packages/util-array-object-or-both/readme.md

 ## Critique

-You may ask, why on Earth you would need a package for such thing?
+You may ask, why on Earth you would need a package for a such thing?
 It's not very universal to be useful for society, is it?

 Actually, it is.